Home Insurance Liability Coverage: How Much Protection Do You Need?

 Real-World Liability Claim Examples

 Understanding typical claim costs helps you decide how much coverage you actually need.
-According to insurance industry data, the average paid liability claim is around $26,000–$30,000, but serious incidents can go far higher:
+The latest national data from Policygenius shows the average homeowners liability settlement is roughly $22,600, with bodily injury and property damage liability claims averaging about $30,300.
+Serious incidents go far higher:

-• Tree Falls on Neighbor's House: If the tree was dead or previously flagged as dangerous, you could face property damage claims of $5,000–$30,000+, plus additional bodily injury costs if anyone was hurt.
+• Tree Falls on Neighbor's House: If the tree was dead or previously flagged as dangerous, you could face property damage claims of $5,000 to $30,000+, plus additional bodily injury costs if anyone was hurt.

 • Child Injury from Attractive Nuisance (Pool/Trampoline): These are among the most serious.
-Catastrophic injuries — drowning, brain injury, paralysis — can generate claims well over $250,000 to several million dollars.
+Catastrophic injuries (drowning, brain injury, paralysis) can generate claims well over $250,000 to several million dollars.
+Learn more about pool liability and home insurance.

 High-Risk Situations That Demand Higher Limits